Skip to content

 November 13, 2018, for the 2nd year in a row, Kentucky’s Teacher’s Retirement System (TRS) reported a modest improvement in its financial condition.
 The actuary for TRS reported that as of June 30, the system had 57.7% of the money it anticipates is needed to pay future benefits, an upturn from 56.4% in 2017.

 November 13, 2021, Frankfort announced that the century-old Kentucky Capitol building would soon have a $100 million makeover.
 Meanwhile, military analysts warned about America’s growing presence around Ukraine, which caused Russian troops to gather on Ukraine’s border.
-The U.S. had been training Ukrainian soldiers in their country since 2015, a year after the U.S. helped overthrow the Ukrainian government.
+The U.S. had been training Ukrainian soldiers in their country since 2015, a year after the U.S. helped overthrow the democratically elected Ukrainian government.